 Peeing in the ocean in Portugal

-The most amazing thing about this weird law is how impossible it is to enforce.
+Some of the weird laws around the world are impossible it is to enforce.
 There’s no such thing as chemicals that reveal urine.
 And according to a 2014 Procter & Gamble survey, two out of three beachgoers admit to peeing in the ocean.
 Sorry, Portugal, but you’re fighting a losing battle.

 Driving a dirty car in Russia